Translate this page

-Only lawyers licensed to practice in state or federal courts can give legal advice.
+Only lawyers licensed to practice law in state or federal courts are allowed to give legal advice, like what forms to file with the U.S. Citizenship and Immigration Services (USCIS).
 Lawyers or representatives accredited by the immigration court can represent you in immigration court.

 In California, notaries public, paralegals, accredited representatives and immigration consultants are not necessarily lawyers.
-It is against the law for an immigration consultant to give legal advice.
-An immigration consultant can only give you non-legal help, like translating your answers to the questions on U.S. Citizenship and Immigration Services (USCIS) forms, getting copies of supporting documents, and, if you ask them to, submitting the forms to the USCIS.
+It is against the law for these non-lawyers to give legal advice.
+An immigration consultant can only give you non-legal help, like translating your answers to the questions on USCIS forms, getting copies of supporting documents, and, if you ask them to, submitting the forms to the USCIS.

 Some common scams:

 - Making false promises or implying special influence with the USCIS.
 The truth is, nobody can guarantee you a work permit or any other immigration benefit.

 - Threatening arrest, fines, or deportation unless you pay money or reveal personal information.